Garage Floor Coating Comparison — Epoxy vs Polyurea vs Polyaspartic

 2. Trim and reorder in the timeline: 1 minute

-3. Auto-captions via the “Text” menu — CapCut transcribed 47 seconds of dialogue in roughly 8 seconds: 30 seconds
+3. Auto-captions through the “Text” menu — CapCut transcribed 47 seconds of dialogue in roughly 8 seconds: 30 seconds

-5. Drop in the Pixabay track, duck it to -18dB using the volume envelope: 1 minute
+5. Pixabay track dropped in, ducked to -18dB using the volume envelope: 1 minute

 6. Export at 1080×1920, 60fps: 90 seconds

 Total time from blank project to exported file: 4 minutes and 53 seconds.
-I timed it.
+I actually timed it.

 The DaVinci Resolve Workflow — About 20 Minutes

-Humbled by my first experience in Resolve, I eventually learned to love it — but that first Short was a disaster.
-Resolve (I used version 19.1, free tier) opens into a project manager before you can do anything.
-Then you set up a timeline.
-Then you realize your timeline is 16:9 by default, so you go into Project Settings, change the resolution to 1080×1920, and wonder why the canvas still looks wrong.
-That’s because you also need to set the pixel aspect ratio.
-Fun.
+My first Short in Resolve was a disaster — honestly, “humbling” is the polite word for it.
+Resolve (version 19.1, free tier) opens into a project manager before you touch anything.
+Then you build a timeline.
+Then you realize the timeline defaults to 16:9, so you dig into Project Settings, swap the resolution to 1080×1920, and wonder why the canvas still looks wrong.
+Turns out you also need to fix the pixel aspect ratio.
+Fun discovery to make at 11pm.

-1. Import to Media Pool, drag to timeline: 3 minutes (including the project setup confusion)
+1. Import to Media Pool, drag to timeline: 3 minutes (the project setup confusion ate most of that)

 2. Trim clips in the Cut page: 4 minutes

-3. Add captions — no one-click auto-caption on the free tier in 2026, so I used the Subtitle track manually: 7 minutes
+3. Captions — no one-click auto-caption on the free tier in 2026, so I used the Subtitle track and typed manually: 7 minutes

 4. Zoom punch via Transform controls in the Inspector: 2 minutes